dengking/programming-language/docs/C-family/Common/Resource-management/Guide/CppCoreGuidelines-Resource-Management/index.md

 # CppCoreGuidelines [R: Resource management](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-resource)

 The fundamental aim is to ensure that we don't leak any resources and that we don't hold a resource longer than we need to.
-An entity that is responsible for releasing a resource is called an owner.
+An entity that is responsible for releasing a resource is called an **owner**.

+> NOTE:
+>
+> 1、"don't leak any resources"需要 strong exception safety
+>
+> 2、resource ownership: 这里提出了**owner**的概念